 Although there are instances when a teacher with a background in multiple subjects can be asked to teach an alternative.
 A biologist teaching chemistry, for example.

-If you don’t have a degree at all you can study a QTS (qualified teacher status) degree.
+If you don’t have a degree at all you can study for a QTS (qualified teacher status) degree.

-There are three types of QTS degree:
+There are three types of QTS degrees:

-- Bachelor of Education degrees and most commonly associated with those wanting to become primary school teachers.
+- Bachelor of Education degrees and most commonly associated with those wanting to become primary school teachers

 - Bachelor of Arts or Bachelor or Science degrees.
-These are taken up by students wanting to train to be secondary school teachers.
+These are taken up by students wanting to train to be secondary school teachers

 Study focuses more intently on acquiring specialist knowledge in your chosen subject, underpinned by teaching skills.

 To enrol on any kind of degree course you will need relevant qualifications such as A Levels or equivalent.
-Without these there are few universities that would accept you.
+Without these, there are few universities that would accept you.

 The possible exception may be that you are already a qualified and practicing teaching assistant.
 However, always check with your chosen university before you apply.